Kathmandu: Museums

 The Tribhuvan Museum contains artifacts related to King Tribhuvan (1906–1955).
 It has a variety of pieces including his personal belongings, letters, and papers, memorabilia related to events he was involved in and a rare collection of photos and paintings of Royal family members.
 The Mahendra Museum is dedicated to the King Mahendra (1920–1972).
 Like the Tribhuvan Museum, it includes his personal belongings such as decorations, stamps, coins and personal notes and manuscripts, but it also has structural reconstructions of his cabinet room and office chamber.
 The Hanumandhoka Palace, a lavish medieval palace complex in the Durbar, contains three separate museums of historic importance.
-These museums include the Birendra museum, which contains items related to the second-last monarch, King Birendra.

-The enclosed compound of the Narayanhiti Palace Museum is in the north-central part of Kathmandu.
-"Narayanhiti" (नारायणहिटी) comes from Narayana (नारायण), a form of the Hindu god Lord Vishnu, and Hiti (हिटी), meaning "water spout" (the temple of lord Vishnu is opposite to the palace, and the water spout is east of the main entrance to the precinct).
+These museums include the Birendra museum, which contains items related to the second-last monarch, King Birendra.The enclosed compound of the Narayanhiti Palace Museum is in the north-central part of Kathmandu.
+"Narayanhiti" (नारायणहिटी) comes from Narayana (नारायण), a form of the Hindu god Vishnu, and Hiti (हिटी), meaning "water spout" (the temple of lord Vishnu is opposite to the palace, and the water spout is east of the main entrance to the precinct).
 The current palace building was built in 1970 in front of the old palace, built in 1915, in the form of a contemporary pagoda.
 It was built on the occasion of the marriage of the then crown prince and heir apparent to the throne, Birendra.
 The southern gate of the palace is at the crossing of Prithvipath and Durbar Marg roads.
 The palace area covers 30 ha and is fully secured with gates on all sides.
 This palace was the scene of the Nepali royal massacre.
 After the fall of the monarchy, it has been converted into a museum.